mugisha-safari/hutsi/README.md

 # HUTSI
-This is a load balancing network system for TCP connection (and then UDP latter)
+A new internet protocol that is designed to be backwards compatible with TCP and UDP